akimaziz/RaspberiPi-OS-OpenCV-setup/README.md

 # RaspberiPi
-knowledge on the RaspberryPi and other code stuff
+knowledge on the RaspberryPi imager setup and OpenCV installation.
+Also include the simple code for linux system such as to install jupyterlab.